MatthewJDavis/update-linux-server/README.md

 # update-linux-server

-ansible role to update linux servers
+Ansible role to update linux servers

+Simple role that will update Debian or RedHat based linux systems.

+Currently uses the ansible yum module so no Python3 support on host yet.

+# TODO example use